The Confluence Staff &

 Executive Director

-Teresa Mitchell joined The Confluence staff in 2022 and joined senior leadership team as Associate Director in 2024.
-With her background as former co-owner of Rocking Horse Bakery where she maintained all administrative aspects of the business, Teresa is well-appointed to oversee the business administration of The Confluence.
-Teresa’s nonprofit experience includes her tenure as a teacher at The Bush School in Seattle, Washington, where she taught middle school English and led multi-day experiential learning excursions in the Methow Valley, the southwest, and the United Kingdom.
+Teresa Mitchell joined The Confluence staff in 2022 and served as its much-loved Executive Director from the fall of 2024 through early 2026.
+As former co-owner of Rocking Horse Bakery, where she maintained all administrative aspects of the business, Teresa is well-appointed to oversee the business administration of The Confluence.
+Teresa’s nonprofit experience includes her tenure as a teacher at The Bush School in Seattle, where she taught middle school English and led multi-day experiential learning excursions in the Methow Valley, the southwest, and the United Kingdom.
 As Program Director for the Vermont Institute of Natural Science, Teresa oversaw site-based and school programs as well as summer camps and adult education.
-While at VINS, Teresa developed partnerships with a number of nonprofit organizations including New Hampshire Audubon Society, the Student Conservation Corps, the Connecticut River Watershed Alliance, and Dartmouth College’s Tuck School of Business.
-Teresa currently serves on the board of the Methow Housing Trust and is a former board member of New England’s State-Wide Environmental Education Programs.
-Other nonprofit experience includes volunteer work on the grant review committee for United Way, co-chair of the K-12 Sector of the US Partnership: UN Decade for Education for Sustainable Development, and a member of the Education and Recreation Committee of the Friends of the Silvio O. Conte National Fish and Wildlife Refuge, the organization that oversees the care and management of the entire Connecticut River watershed.
-Teresa has lived in the Methow since 2010 and enjoys hiking in the hills, tending her garden, writing, cooking, and participating in the growing sustainable fashion movement through her business, Upfashioned.
+She currently serves on the board of the Methow Housing Trust and is a former board member of New England’s State-Wide Environmental Education Programs.
+After 16 years in the Methow, Teresa and her family are relocating to Santa Fe, where she plans to enjoy another vibrant creative community, hiking in the hills, tending a garden, writing, cooking, and participating in the growing sustainable fashion movement through her business, Upfashioned.

 Executive Director, Betsy Fetherston